 We’ve all heard stories of negative experiences working at companies with half-baked business plans.
 A co-worker recently described a situation where a CEO told her they were going to increase sales considerably and cut the marketing budget by 20 percent.
 As you can imagine, it didn’t work.

 There is no magical fix to improving productivity of existing resources.
-Improving productivity means doing the hard work and investing in improving resources.
+Learning how to improve sales productivity means doing the hard work and investing in resources.
 If you are prepared to make the investment in your organization, here are three strategies to start with to improve sales productivity.

 70 percent of executives said that sales reps aren’t typically prepared to answer questions that come up on a typical sales call.
 That is a reflection of poor training and ineffective continuous learning.
 And it’s no wonder; most formal training information is forgotten within the first week.
 And then often all the rep has to turn to are his/her peers or outdated training manuals or a slightly more helpful knowledge management platform.